taqihrizvi/terraflow/PREREQUISITES.md

 ## What we will not do for you on the day

-- Install Node, Terraform, Azure CLI, Git, or kubectl
+- Install Node, Terraform, Azure CLI, Git, kubectl, or Docker
 - Provide an Azure subscription
 - Complete Azure login / MFA
 - Set up your AI assistant account